 - The year-end accounting dates of the companies included in the averages are not going to be all the same.
-This highlights issues of balance sheet averages and seasonal trading referred to above.
+This highlights issues of statement of financial position averages and seasonal trading referred to above.
 Some companies try to minimise this by grouping companies with approximately similar year-ends together as in the example of this question, but this is not a complete solution.

 2. Refer to Figure 1.

 3. Analysis of Comparator's financial performance compared to